 The Swiss watchmaker IWC keeps fine-tuning its top of the line Top Gun Miramar collection.
 Leaving intact all the signature elements of general design (those including the traditional diamond-shaped hands and the signature bright red secondary chapter ring on its anthracite dial,) the team behind this new model carefully adjusted the timepiece in all the right places to make it a tad more compact, while maintaining well-chosen proportions of all elements of the dial and the mirror-polished ceramic case.

-Still looking extremely sober and, well, manly, the watch is also quite elegant to a degree that it may actually look appropriate when worn with a business suit (wearing it for a black-tie party may still not be a good idea, though,) but it would probably look best with something like a pilot’s jumpsuit, a good pair of Raybans, and an F-16C Eagle to finish the picture.
+Still looking extremely sober and, well, manly, it is also elegant to a degree that it may look appropriate when worn with a business suit (wearing it for a black-tie party may still not be a good idea, though,) but it would probably look best with something like a pilot’s jumpsuit, a good pair of Raybans, and an F-16C Eagle to finish the picture.
 After all, IWC is still one of just two licensees (the other one is Breitling that uses the logo on their Chronomat 44 TOPGUN chronograph) of the legendary Top Gun logo owned by US Navy education facility where best of the best of US fighter pilots hone their skills.

 Case & Strap